Kallandis/svsInvitationBot/README.md

 ## Configuring the bot
 I don't know how to make a config file, so user-config is currently done in globals.py

-You must set various guild-specific parameters, such as:
+You must set various server-specific parameters, such as:

 * `MAIN_CHANNEL_ID_LIST` : list of the channels that events should be restricted to
 * `ADMIN_ROLE_NAME` : Role name that certain privileged commands are to be restricted behind